CrossRealms/Splunk-Integration-for-Lansweeper/lansweeper_app_for_splunk/README.md

 RELEASE NOTES
 -------------
+Version 1.1.1 (April 2021)
+* Bug Fix: Updating Macro to support LS on-prem.
+* Support for data from On-Prem database support.
+* Added more important fields to dashboard.
+* Upgrade Lansweeper Add-on for Splunk to V1.1.0 before upgrading this app.

 Version 1.1.0 (April 2021)
 * Support for data from On-Prem database support.
 * Added more important fields to dashboard.